Chaitalykundu/Web-Development/01-HTML/Questions.md

 ```

-## 4. How many types of pages are there in website.
+## 4. How many types of pages are there in website

 ```md
 There are two types of pages in website.